BreffJaun/pb-final-project/README.md

 **Hungry: Feed your Pet with delicious food**

 Feed with:
-- Tuna
+- Tuna ("that makes me full, but not satisfied")
-- Salmon
+- Salmon ("delicious")
-- Feed with cheap Cat food from the Supermarket
+- Feed with cheap Cat food from the Supermarket  ("are you Kidding me?")
 - expensive cat food, "the finest of the finest" ("you may kiss the paw now")
 - a Burger ("lets do it")
 - Lasagne ("let's do the Garfield way")